 “I came here in 1957,” Harry recounted in an interview in 2017.
 “I was 12 years old.
 I brought a date for a Saturday afternoon matinee.
 For a couple of years, we would come up here [from Vancouver] as a family for peach festival.
 We met this family and I took their young daughter to a matinee.
 It cost 25 cents for admission, soft drink and popcorn for both of us.”

 Harry also has a history with urban wineries in Penticton.
 His first winery job (in sales) was in 1968 with Casabello Wines, then a major producer with a winery on the city’s Main Street.
 After Casabello was folded into the Jackson-Triggs Winery, its Main Street property was redeveloped with retail stores.
 By that time, Harry had moved on to found Sumac Ridge in 1980 with partner Lloyd Schmidt.

-Sumac Ridge was acquired in 2005 by Vincor International.
-Harry stayed on for another three years until stepping down to pursue consulting opportunities.
+Sumac Ridge was acquired in 2000 by Vincor International.
+Harry stayed on for another eight years until stepping down to pursue consulting opportunities.
 Eventually, he launched wines under the McWatters label and then, because he still owned a Black Sage Road vineyard, he launched Time.

 In 2018, Harry has been celebrating his 50th vintage in the Okanagan wine industry.
 I asked him what some of the memorable vintages have been.

 “Probably the most memorable, not necessarily for the positives, was 1981,” Harry recalled.
 “It was a really, really challenging vintage.
 We froze on the 28th of September.
 It was a very cool late summer.
 The next day, the leaves started to shrivel and fall.
 Picking was easy.
 But it is also the vintage when Lloyd Schmidt got his hand caught in the crusher.
 He and I were doing all of the crushing.
 He got his hand in the crusher and took the end off two fingers.”